patricknoir/btc_sdk/docs/base/ECAlgebra.md

 `A + B = B + A = C`

-Given 2 points defined in the curve: `A` and `B`, independently from their order the line associated will intercept always the curve on a same point `C`.
+Given 2 points defined in the curve: `A` and `B`, independently of their order the line associated will intercept always the curve on a same point `C`.

 #### Associativity